36th Infantry Division (United States): Western Europe 1944−1945

 On 15 August 1944, as part of the U.S. 6th Army Group, the division made another amphibious assault landing, against light opposition in the Saint-Raphaël-Fréjus area of southern France as part of Operation Dragoon, the Allied invasion of Southern France.
 A rapid advance opened the Rhone River Valley.
 Montelimar fell, 28 August, and large German units were trapped.
-On 15 September, the division was attached to the French First Army.
+The division reached Lyon on 3rd September and Bourg-en-Bresse the 4th.On 15 September, the division was attached to the French First Army.
 The 36th advanced to the Moselle River at Remiremont and the foothills of the Vosges.
 On 30 September, the 442nd Regimental Combat Team (442nd RCT, a Japanese-American unit) was assigned to the 36th to help shore up the division.
 The 442nd was subsequently used to spearhead the capture towns of Bruyères and Biffontaine where they faced stiff opposition.
 On 24 October the 143rd Infantry relieved the 100th and 3rd Battalion who were sent to Belmont, another small town to the north, for some short-lived rest.
 On 23 October the 1st Battalion, 141st Infantry were cut off just beyond the town or Biffontaine.
 On 27 October the 442nd RCT was called back in to save this Lost Battalion.
 On the afternoon of 30 October 3rd Battalion broke through and reached 1st Battalion, 141st, rescuing 211 T-Patchers at the cost of 800 men in five days.
 However, the fighting continued for the 442nd as they moved past the 141st Infantry.
 The drive continued until they reached Saint-Die on 17 November when they were finally pulled back.
 The 100th fielded 1,432 men shortly before, but was now down to 239 infantrymen and 21 officers.
 The 2nd Battalion was down to 316 riflemen and 17 officers, while not a single company in the 3rd Battalion had over 100 riflemen; the entire 100th/442nd Regimental Combat Team was down to less than 800 soldiers.
 On 13 October 1944, when attached to the 36th Infantry Division, the unit was at 2,943 rifleman and officers, but in only three weeks 140 were killed and 1,800 were wounded, while 43 were missing.
 For this action, the 442nd RCT would earn 3 of its 7 Presidential Unit Citations.